 Sumo is a great, affordable tool for email opt-in forms and pop ups.
 Though they do have tons of smart features for ecommerce sellers (such as pop ups intended to decrease cart abandoment and increase order value), Sumo can be customized for any use case.

 Quora is a question-and-answer site that pretty much beat out Yahoo!
 Answers the moment it went live.
 Users display their real name (like on LinkedIn), and so the quality of answers is far better than other alternatives.
 For content teams, the platform can be used to answer questions relevant to your business and/or your content.
 Drop a link to your blog posts so that question-askers can get the full scoop (and you get more traffic).

 PromoRepublic is a social media management software with different services built in.
 With the tool, you can schedule your social media posts in advance across multiple social channels, and you can respond to your audience in one place.
 If you struggle to keep your social posts on brand, you can have them design templates for you.
-You can also have them create your posts and schedule them for you if your team is too swamped.
+You can also have them create your posts, share your LinkedIn carousels and schedule them for you if your team is too swamped.